paritytech/substrate/frame/broker/README.md

 ## TODO

 - More Events
-- Tests for dropping out of date storage
-- Tests for core count changes

 - Benchmarks
 - Weights
 - Final docs
 - Tests
+  - Tests for dropping out of date storage
+  - Tests for core count changes
+  - Tests for every error